MicrosoftDocs/xamarin-docs/docs/xamarin-forms/deploy-test/uitest-and-test-cloud.md

 ## Summary

-Xamarin.Forms applications can be easily tested with **Xamarin.UITest** using a simple mechanism to expose the `AutomationId` as a unique view identifier for test automation.
-Once a UITest project has been added to a Xamarin.Forms solution, the steps for writing and running the tests for a Xamarin.Forms application are the same as for a Xamarin.Android or Xamarin.iOS application.
+Xamarin.Forms applications can be easily tested with **Xamarin.UITest** using a simple mechanism to expose the [`AutomationId`](xref:Xamarin.Forms.Element.AutomationId) as a unique view identifier for test automation.
+Once a UITest project has been added to a Xamarin.Forms solution, the steps for writing and and running the tests for a Xamarin.Forms application are the same as for a Xamarin.Android or Xamarin.iOS application.

 For information about how to submit tests to App Center Test, see [Submitting UITests](/appcenter/test-cloud/preparing-for-upload/uitest/).
 For more information about UITest, see [App Center Test documentation](/appcenter/test-cloud/).